When you use VirtualSpeech you provide us with information regarding your use of the Service collected by us as you interact with the Service.

 All voice recordings and presentation slides are stored locally on your mobile device.
 Presentation slides are never sent to VirtualSpeech and we cannot view your slides.
 Voice recordings are only ever sent to VirtualSpeech if the user specifically chooses to upload the speech to the VirtualSpeech team to gain additional feedback.

 We do not share your personal information with third-parties unless it is necessary to offer the Service or required by law.

 We may use your email address to send you notifications regarding new services offered by VirtualSpeech that we think you may find valuable.
 VirtualSpeech may also send you service-related announcements from time to time through the general operation of the Service.
 Generally, you may opt out of such emails.

-We do not store audio recordings made by the user while using the Application.
-These audio recordings are used to provide analysis and feedback to the user at that time and will be deleted when the user closes the Application.
+Audio recordings may be used to provide analysis and feedback to the user at that time.
+The audio recordings are stored locally on the users device and will be deleted when the user closes the Application.

 VirtualSpeech may use or share aggregate or anonymous data collected through the Application, including Activity Data, for purposes such as understanding or improving the Application.

 We may be required to disclose personally-identifiable information in response to lawful requests, such as subpoenas or court orders, or in compliance with applicable laws.
 Additionally, we may share account or other personally-identifiable information when we believe it is necessary to comply with law, to protect our interests or property, to prevent fraud or other illegal activity perpetrated through the Service or using the VirtualSpeech name, or to prevent imminent harm.
 This may include sharing personally-identifiable information with other companies, lawyers, agents or government agencies.